+The school/setting will not give your child i medicine unless you complete and sign this form

+Date for review to be initiated by

+Name of school/setting

+Name of child

+Date of birth

+Group/class/form

+Medical condition or illness

+Medicine

+Name/type of medicine (as described on the container)

+Expiry date

+Dosage and method

+Timing

+Special precautions/other instructions

+Are there any side effects that the school/setting needs to know about?

+Self-administration - y/n

+Procedures to take in an emergency

+NB: Medicines must be in the original al container as dispensed by the pharmacy

+Contact Details

+Name

+Daytime telephone no.

+Relationship to child

+Address

-The school/setting will not give your child medicine unless you complete and sign this form Date for review to be initiated by Name of school/setting Name of child Date of birth Group/class/form Medical condition or illness Medicine Name/type of medicine (as described on the container) Expiry date Dosage and method Timing Special precautions/other instructions Are there any side effects that the school/setting needs to know about?
-Self-administration - y/n Procedures to take in an emergency NB: Medicines must be in the original container as dispensed by the pharmacy Contact Details Name Daytime telephone no. Relationship to child Address I understand that I must deliver the [agreed member of staff] medicine personally to The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
-I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+I understand that I must deliver the medicine personally to [agreed member of staff]

+school/setting staff administering medicine in ac owledge, accurate at the time of writing and I give consent to cordance with the school/setting policy.
+I will inform the s any change in dosage or frequency of the medication or if the

 Signature(s) Date